 Build on existing programs and rebates by creating your own incentive program.
 These are often in the form of bonus rebates that match utility or state rebates up to a certain amount.
 These additional dollars further reduce the upfront project cost, making electrification more affordable.
-When designing your incentive program, consider which target audience(s) will be included, rebate eligibility and verification, and how much each incentive will be (e.g., percentage of rebate received from utility, capped amount).
+When designing your organization's incentive program, consider which target audience(s) will be included, rebate eligibility and verification, and the amount of each incentive (e.g., percentage of rebate received from utility, capped amount).
 You may want to prioritize a specific target audience or certain equipment based on your electrification goals and priorities.